-This will greatly depend on your agency and their policy.
-At JCSURGE we might create 12 one month, and 3 the next month depending on the agreement, rate of indexation, etc.
+This will greatly depend on your agency and its policy.
+At JCSURGE, we might create 12 one month and 3 the next month depending on the agreement, rate of indexation, etc.

 This is just one example of how budget plays into the timeline.
 Other items that a budget might affect are the following: